jinschoi/simplify3d-docs/index.md

 The Connect/Disconnect button connects to your 3D printer, which is presumably attached via USB.
 Port and baud rate are set here.
 Your printer may run stand-alone using an SD card and an LCD display, in which case you do not need to bother with this panel.

-The Print button brings up a file dialog to locate a gcode file to print.
+The Print button brings up a file dialog to locate a g-code file to print.
 Confusingly, you will not find yourself needing to use this button very much.
 It turns into a Stop button when a print is in progress. _Pause_ pauses a running print.
 During a paused print, depending on your firmware, you may be able to move the print head around using the [jog controls](#jog-controls), and it should reset itself to where you paused it when you resume.

 #### G-Code Library